TNL-Project/TNL/Documentation/UsersGuide/Matrices/ug_Matrices.md

 Here:

 * **setElement on host** tests run in one thread.
-Therefore they are faster for small matrices compared to "`setElement` with `parallelFor`" tests.
+Therefore they are faster for small matrices compared to `setElement` with `parallelFor` tests.
 * **setElement with parallelFor** tests run in parallel in several OpenMP threads.
 This approach is faster for larger matrices.
-* **getRow** tests run in parallel in several OpenMP threads mapping of which is more efficient compared to "`setElement` on host" tests.
+* **getRow** tests run in parallel in several OpenMP threads mapping of which is more efficient compared to `setElement` on host tests.

 And the same on GPU is in the following table: